rooklift/gofish/README.md

 # sgf

-A simple [SGF](http://www.red-bean.com/sgf/sgf4.html) reader in Python.
+A simple [SGF](http://www.red-bean.com/sgf/sgf4.html) editor in Python.
 For programmers who stumble upon this, the meat of the parser is in the function **load_tree()** in `sgf.py`.
 It seems to work well on real SGF files.

 The console app `sgf.py` provides a simple ability to view the main variation.